cybergarage/round-cc/doc/round_internals.md

 The RPC engine receives [JSON-RPC][json-rpc] messages from clients and othe nodes over HTTP or HTTPU.
 The HTTP server is implemented using [uHTTP for C++][uhttp].

-RQL (Round Query Language) is a DSL (Domain specific language) for Round.
-RQL supports to call RPC methods more easily.
-RQL is similar to SQL, and its engine is implemented using [uSQL for C++][usql].

 #### Zeroconf Engine

 The Zeroconf engine watches other node activities in the network.
 Its engine is implemented using [mUPnP for C++][mupnp].